^

 Diuretics (mainly thiazides) increase the likelihood of thrombocytopenia.

-The therapeutic effect of the drug is weakened when combined with procaine, benzocaine, procainamide, during the hydrolysis of which PABA is formed.
+The therapeutic effect of the drug is weakened when combined with procaine, benzocaine, procainamide, the hydrolysis of which forms PABA.

-Cross-allergy may occur between ingested antidiabetic substances (sulfonylurea derivatives) and diuretics (furosemide, thiazides, etc.) on the one hand, and antimicrobial sulfonamides on the other.
+Cross-allergy may occur between orally administered antidiabetic agents (sulfonylurea derivatives) and diuretics (furosemide, thiazides, etc.) on the one hand, and antimicrobial sulfonamides on the other.

 Salicylic acid derivatives potentiate the activity of Biseptrim.

-Hexamethylenetetramine and C-vitamin, which acidify urine, increase the likelihood of crystalluria.
+Urine acidifiers hexamethylenetetramine and vitamin C increase the likelihood of crystalluria.

 Cholestyramine weakens absorption, which is why it is used 4-6 hours before or 1 hour after the administration of co-trimoxazole.

-Medicines that suppress bone marrow hematopoietic processes increase the likelihood of myelosuppression.
+Medicines that suppress bone marrow hematopoiesis increase the likelihood of myelosuppression.

 Storage conditions

-Biseptrim must be kept out of the reach of small children.
-Temperature level - no more than 25 ° С.
+Biseptrim should be stored in a place inaccessible to small children.
+Temperature level – no more than 25°C.

 Shelf life

-Biseptrim can be used for a 36-month term from the moment the medicinal product is sold.
+Biseptrim can be used for a period of 36 months from the date of sale of the medicinal product.

-Analogues of the drug are Biseptol, Sumetrolim with B-sept, Groseptol, Bactiseptol and Oriprim.
+Analogues of the drug are Biseptol, Sumetrolim with Bi-sept, Groseptol, Baktiseptol and Oriprim.

 Attention!